 Concentration on difficulties and problems has the opposite effect.
 The way through a negative experience is not by continued focus on the upset that occurs around that negative emotion.
 Allow the upsetting emotions to complete themselves.
 It will…and your child develops emotional “muscle” by working through the moment themselves.
-The more time we spend “fixing it” for them…the more we disable them from learning in that moment.
+The more time we spend “fixing it” for them…the more we disable them from learning at that moment.

-Thus, while we want to acknowledge the pain of difficult experiences, we do not want to linger there, or to use our questions to keep redirecting our children back to that pain.
-Too much talking leads to getting stuck, and is not therapeutic.
+Thus, while we want to acknowledge the pain of difficult experiences, we do not want to linger there or to use our questions to keep redirecting our children back to that pain.
+Too much talking leads to getting stuck and is not therapeutic.

 At the same time, when painful emotions are expressed it is not necessary to try to “take these away” from our children.
 Allow children to have that experience and trust that they will be able to get through it without repeatedly intervening and attempting to redirect.
-Bottom Line: A focus on the good stuff creates healthier lives.
+Bottom Line: A focus on the good stuff that creates healthier lives.

-While no single rule is universally true, the data tends to point in an intuitively obvious direction: children and adults who experience positive emotions tend to be more resilient in the face of difficulties, have fewer struggles with negative emotions, and their sense of self esteem seems to improve over time.
+While no single rule is universally true, the data tends to point in an intuitively obvious direction: children and adults who experience positive emotions tend to be more resilient in the face of difficulties, have fewer struggles with negative emotions, and their sense of self-esteem seems to improve over time.

 In other words…the more time we spend in happy, joyful moments…the more the momentum of happiness builds…and the more internal resistance we have to negative moments and experiences!

-So, rather than ignoring the joyful, happy, calm and cooperative moments, engage with your children during these moments.
+So, rather than ignoring the joyful, happy, calm, and cooperative moments, engage with your children during these moments.
 Laugh!
 Smile at them!
 Give them a “thumbs up!”
 Roll on the floor with them!
 Play games with them!
 And be more spontaneous in your play!!